Want to learn how to start a coffee shop in Florida? We’re here to help!

 Florida is open for Small Business

-You can find a wealth of resources covering business formation and operation on the State of Florida government website.
-This website assists small and medium-sized Florida businesses with:
+You can find a wealth of resources covering business formation and operation on the Florida Department of State website, which assists small and medium-sized Florida businesses with:

 - Starting a business

 - Choosing a legal business structure.
-Many coffee shops operate as sole proprietorships or limited liability corporations (LLCs).
+Many coffee shops operate as sole proprietorships or limited liability corporations.)

 - Getting a business license and various other licenses and permits, including local health department licenses for food establishments.